superbderrick/ZigzagTriangle/README.md

 # ZigzagTriangle
-The project is justto learn opengl 2.0 with swift.
+The project is just tolearn opengl 2.0 with swift.
 Ray Wenderlich License

 The Ray Wenderlich License